 3. Pushing a Car

 Usually, when a car breaks down and stops working, it is required to be dragged manually.
 Push force is most preferred in such situations.
-The push force helps the car to advance in the direction away from the person who applies the force therefore, it moves in the user’s desired direction.
+The push force helps the car to advance in the direction away from the person who applies the force.

 4. Pulling a Cart